 - a provider that forms a new corporate vehicle – a Special Purchase Vehicle or SPV – that holds the contract and then sub-contracts with other providers.
 [An SPV is a legal entity, typically set up by a bank or insurance company, that allow the risks faced by providers to be separated out and taken on by investors looking for new opportunities to make profits.
 Already Private Finance Initiative contracts use SPVs for hospital construction and facilities management.
 Now ACOs can use SPVs to organise the financial administration of clinical services as well.]

-A further way in which ACOs will be attractive to the private sector is that, whatever the structure, the lead organisation holding the contract – quite possibly a private company – is given responsibility for deciding how to allocate resources and design care for its local population, including decisions on changing which, where, or how services are delivered.
+A further way in which ACOs could be attractive to the private sector was that, whatever the structure, the lead organisation holding an ACO contract – quite possibly a private company – would be given responsibility for deciding how to allocate resources and design care for its local population, including decisions on changing which, where, or how services were to be delivered.

 The service providers within an ACO were to work together over the period of the contract to take responsibility for the cost and quality of a specified range of health (and possibly social care) services for a defined population for a fixed sum (a ‘whole population budget’).
 For an individual to be part of this defined population, they either had to be registered on the ACO’s list (because their GP’s practice was part of the ACO), or resident in the ACO’s “contract area”.
-However, an individual will not be part of this defined population if they live within the contract area but their GP’s practice is a member of a CCG which contracts with a different ACO.
+Having said that, an individual would not be part of this defined population if they lived within the contract area but their GP’s practice was a member of a CCG which contracted with a different ACO.